YouSysAdmin/devcontainer-features/src/node/README.md

 **Note**: RedHat 7 Family (RedHat, CentOS, etc.) must use Node versions less than 18 due to its system libraries and long-term support (LTS) policies.

 `bash` is required to execute the `install.sh` script.

----

-_Note: This file was auto-generated from the [devcontainer-feature.json](https://github.com/devcontainers/features/blob/main/src/node/devcontainer-feature.json).
-Add additional notes to a `NOTES.md`._